onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 “Most men die at 27, we just bury them at 72” ― Mark Twain

 In a gentle way, you can shake the world. - Mahatma Gandhi

+> "What you do speaks so loudly that I cannot hear what you say." - [Ralph Waldo Emerson](https://www.goodreads.com/quotes/11079-what-you-do-speaks-so-loudly-that-i-cannot-hear)

 "When one teaches, two learn" - Robert Heinlein